 Or To Refer To Traditional Hawaiian Food

 Of course, “Hawaiian” isn’t exclusive to people but everything from traditional indigenous culture to food, clothing, and dances.
 “Hawaiian Food” refers to foods historically made by native Hawaiians.
-Traditional Hawaiian foods you may encounter include dishes like lomi lomi, kālua pork, haupia, poi, poke, and kūlolo, and they’re all very much worth seeking out.
+Traditional Hawaiian foods you may encounter include while eating at the Kauai best restaurants are dishes like lomi lomi, kālua pork, haupia, poi, poke, and kūlolo, and they’re all very much worth seeking out.

 Learn A Few Hawaiian Words